-The 73rd Annual Spring Wildflower Pilgrimage held from April 26-29, 2023 boasts more than 199 programs, including hiking tours, motorcades, demonstrations and lectures centered on the park's flora.
-On the evening of July 3, tens of thousands of people gather for Gatlinburg's 4th of July Midnight Parade.
+The 69th Annual Spring Wildflower Pilgrimage held from April 24 to 27 boasts more than 199 programs, including hiking tours, motorcades, demonstrations and lectures centered on the park's flora.
+On the evening of July 3, 2019, tens of thousands of people gather for Gatlinburg's 4th of July Midnight Parade.
 Distinguished as the first Independence Day parade in the country, it steps off at 12:01 p.m.
 The event's festivities conclude with a downtown fireworks extravaganza the night of the 4th.
-At the Craftsmen's Fair on July 8-17 and October 13-30, you'll find the best in art, crafts and music with more than 200 exhibitors from across the country.
-The Smoky Mountains Songwriters Festival celebrates the area's Appalachian musical roots from August 18-21 with entertainment, song competition, workshops, mentoring sessions and stage spots.
+At the Craftsmen's Fair on July 10-19 and October 8-25, you'll find the best in art, crafts and music with more than 200 exhibitors from across the country.
+The Smoky Mountains Songwriters Festival celebrates the area's Appalachian musical roots from August 16-22 with entertainment, song competition, workshops, mentoring sessions and stage spots.
 The SMSWF promotes songwriters and entertains music fans.

-Celebrate Oktoberfest at Ober Gatlinburg October 24-31.
-The festival features Bavarian-style food, beverages, music and live entertainment during daily shows all month long.
-The Smoky Mountain Harvest Festival celebrates the season with new 3D Scarecrow people, festivals, special events and autumn-themed displays mid September through late November.
-The Pigeon Forge Winterfest runs from November through February 19, 2023, with millions of small, twinkling lights coming together on streets throughout the mountain towns to form elaborate displays.
-Shop early for a one-of-a-kind Christmas present during the Thanksgiving Arts & Craft Show at the Gatlinburg Convention Center, late November through early December.
-Gatlinburg's 47th Annual Fantasy of Lights Christmas Parade on December 2 is one of the most popular events of the season, with lighted floats, marching bands, balloons and more.
-A HISTORY OF CRAFTS AND ARTS
+If you love good food, don't miss the Taste of Autumn on September 12, featuring menu favorites from the city's finest restaurants at the Gatlinburg Convention Center.
+Celebrate Oktoberfest at Ober Gatlinburg October 1-30.
+The festival features Bavarianstyle food, beverages, music and live entertainment during daily shows all month long.
+The Smoky Mountain Harvest Festival celebrates the season with new 3D Scarecrow people, festivals, special events and autumn-themed displays November 1 - 25 On November 4, celebrate the best of fall with Gatlinburg Chili Cook-Off.
+Enjoy live entertainment, sample chili recipes from local restaurants and businesses and vote for vour favorite.
+The Winter Magic Celebration runs from November 5 through February 29.
+2020, with millions of twinkling LED lights and new Winter Magic Snowmen.
+On November 11, honor the men and women who have served in our armed forces in a special Veterans Day ceremony on Ripley's Aguarium Plaza.
+The program includes musical tributes, ceremonial speeches and recognition of veterans in attendance.
+Shop early for a one-of-a-kind Christmas present during the Great Smoky Arts & Crafts Community Holiday Show at the Gatlinburg Convention Center.
+November 30-December 6.
+Gatlinburg's 44th Annual Fantasy of Lights Christmas Parade on December 6 is one of the most popular events of the season, with lighted floats, marching bands, balloons and more.
+Kick off the new year in style.
+Gatlinburg celebrates Auld Lang Syne with a New Year's Eve Ball Drop and A HISTORY OF CRAFTS AND ARTS